Low Self-Esteem: When You Turn into Your Own Enemy

 Low self-esteem can paralyze someone.
 When you don’t have a good image of yourself, you won’t be able to act in a positive manner.
 Thus, it’ll be very difficult for you to even get out of bed, everything will affect you negatively, and you’ll become more vulnerable to everything.

 Frustration and bad feelings can eventually lead to bigger problems like depression.
 That’s why it’s important to find out where the problem with your self-esteem is coming from and how to solve it.

 Do you not know how?
 Are there deeper problems that you’re trying to identify?
-If this is the case it’s important to consider seeing a professional psychologist to help you uncover the real problems.
+If this is your case, it’s important to consider seeing a professional psychologist that can help you uncover the real problems.

 The opinions that affect you

 What can you do to stop this cycle?
-Is there any way to raise your self-esteem?
+Is there any way to boost your self-esteem?
 Let’s review some simple tips that you can put in practice today!

 - Set realistic goals.

 - Appreciate all of your qualities.

 - Treat yourself with love and be positive.

 - Never compare yourself to other people.